 - Masked (patients, caregivers, and those assessing blood pressure)

-Patients with uncontrolled blood pressure on antihypertensive drug therapy were randomized to renal denervation (n = 38) versus sham control (n = 42).
+Patients with uncontrolled blood pressure on antihypertensive drug therapy were randomized to renal denervation (n = 206) vs. sham control (n = 131).
+Pilot cohort (n = 80 patients) and expansion cohort (n = 257 patients).

 Renal denervation was performed in a spiral fashion in four quadrants: the renal artery and branch vessels 3-8 mm in diameter with the Symplicity Spyral or the Symplicity G3 denervation catheter.